-You have Type-A, B, C, D, E HDMI cable types and then you have Standard, High Speed, Premium High Speed and Ultra High Speed HDMI cable performance type.
+You have Type-A, B, C, D, and E HDMI cable types, and then you have Standard, High Speed, Premium High Speed, and Ultra High-Speed HDMI cable performance types.

 Also Read: Are All HDMI Cables 4K?

-I have written a comprehensive guide on this here: How to Check HDMI Cable Version?
+I have written a comprehensive guide: How to Check HDMI Cable Version?

-In this article I comprehensively talked about how many types of HDMI cables are there.
-Again, HDMI cables are categorized in terms of their connector type AND by their performance rating.
+In this article, I comprehensively talked about how many types of HDMI cables there are.
+Again, HDMI cables are categorized according to their connector type and performance rating.

-If you have just bought a shiny new 4K TV and if the current old HDMI cable you have just doesn’t seem to work properly, then it may be a time for a cable upgrade.
+If you have just bought a new 4K TV and your old HDMI cable doesn’t seem to work correctly, it may be time for a cable upgrade.